USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 Along with the basic outputs detailed in the previous section, CMAQ can be configured to output several auxiliary files for diagnosing model performance.

 <a id=pmdiag></a>
-### CTM_PMDIAG_1: Instantaneous hourly aerosol diagnostics file
+### CTM_PMDIAG_1: CCTM instantaneous hourly aerosol diagnostics file
 [Return to Table 3-13](#pmdiag_t)

-This diagnostic file contains information on the geometric mean diameters and geometric standard deviations for the lognormal modes.
+This optional 2-D CCTM diagnostic file contains instantaneous information at the end of the hour on the geometric mean diameters and geometric standard deviations for the lognormal modes.

 <a id=apmdiag></a>
-### CTM_APMDIAG_1: Average hourly aerosol diagnostics file
+### CTM_APMDIAG_1: CCTM average hourly aerosol diagnostics file
 [Return to Table 3-13](#apmdiag_t)

-This diagnostic file contains information on the geometric mean diameters and geometric standard deviations for the lognormal modes.
+This optional 2-D CCTM diagnostic file contains integral average information for each model hour on the geometric mean diameters and geometric standard deviations for the lognormal modes.

 <a id=b3gts></a>
-### B3GTS_S: Biogenic emissions diagnostic file
+### B3GTS_S: CCTM biogenic emissions diagnostic file
 [Return to Table 3-13](#b3gts_t)

 This optional 2-D CCTM hourly output file contains calculated biogenic emissions in mass units.
 The B3GTS_S file will be produced only if in-line biogenic emissions are being calculated by CCTM and if the B3GTS_DIAG variable is turned on.